count_data

 #> 4 Washington male 1031 16.3

-# Use group_by() to get percentages within each group
+# Use dplyr::group_by() to calculate proportions within a group

 count_data(sex)